 Stunning Antique and Vintage Cameos, cameo brooches, rings and necklaces.
 These are real cameos carved from shell and then set into metal frames ( silver or gold).
-Artistary and skill has gone into the creation of these lovely gems.
+Artistary and skill has gone into the creation of these lovely pieces of jewellery

 What is a cameo?
 Its a piece where the design stands proud of the background.
 Normally a cameo features a figure or figures or even romantic scenery.
 Perhaps a ladies head or a classical scene.
 I saw one recently which simply featured a horses head.
 Its is a work of art in miniature which is meant to be worn.